 multiple attribute defined or a

-size attribute set to more than 1, then these events do bubble up.
+size attribute set to more than one, these events do bubble up.